znep/query-coordinator/README.md

 - Collaboration and sharing of UI components and patterns.

 ## Usage
-Switch to the appropriate [release](https://github.com/socrata/styleguide/releases) branch, and use the files in `dist`, a folder in the project's root directory.
+Switch to the appropriate [release](https://github.com/socrata/styleguide/releases) branch, and use the files in `dist`, a folder in this project's root directory.

 ## Setup
 This library uses the Middleman static site generator to to provide an asset pipeline, build tools, and a quick way to run a local environment.